Time Isn't Linear (At Least, Not Anymore)

 The Strange Gifts of Living Outside Linear Time

-If you stop pretending time is some clean arrow moving forward, you start noticing some odd things.
+If you stop pretending time is some clean arrow moving forward, you start noticing some odd things, sort of like some strange gifts from the universe.

-But it’s not.
+But it’s really not.
 It comes back whenever it feels like it, sometimes gentle, sometimes knocking you on your ass.

-It just means grief still has your number and is going to call whenever it’s feeling needy.
+And that doesn’t mean you’ve failed at healing, it just means grief still has your number and is going to call whenever it’s feeling needy.

-Joy shifts too.
+Joy shifts a bit too.

 It feels sharper and much less disposable.